ctechfilmuniversity/project_ws2425_first_term/README.md

 	* Minimum of 1500 characters
 	* Be as detailed as you can at this point
 	* Add as many images and videos or references as you like
-* Explain which of the following catagories are you planning to be part of your project and how so:
+* Explain which of the following categories are you planning to be part of your project and how so:
     * Creative / artistic development
     * Narrative development
     * Audio-visual design